Skip to main content

 Yes.
 If a conversation matches the routing rules for more than one email address, each of those addresses receives a notification.
 For example, if your general inbox is set to receive everything and your immigration team is filtered to immigration cases, an immigration enquiry will notify both.

-If you open Configure routing but leave every box unchecked, that email address will continue receiving all notifications.
-You need to check at least one box for the filters to take effect.
+If you don't tick anything in any tab, that email address continues receiving all notifications.
+Blank filters don't restrict anything; you need to tick at least one option for the filters to take effect.

 Can I change or remove routing rules later?

 Yes.
-Click Configure routing next to any email address to update the filters at any time.
-You can also delete an email address entirely by clicking the red trash icon next to it.
+Click Configure routing next to any email address to update its name, email, or filters at any time.
+Use Reset to receive all in the routing window to clear all rules from a destination, or delete a destination entirely by clicking the red trash icon next to it.